Interpolation and inverse problems in spectral Barron spaces: Inverse problems in spectral Barron spaces

 \begin{remark} We emphasize that the above modification can be viewed as an {\it importance sampling} strategy in Monte Carlo simulation.
 By combining this with a suitable {\it stratification} of the parameter space, the convergence rate can be improved to $n^{-1/2 - 1/d}$.
 For further details, we refer to \cite[Sect.~2]{Xu2020CiCP}. \end{remark}

-Thus, to apply these results to functions $u$ from a spectral Barron space, we need to establish a representation of $u$ in the range of an integral operator $T_{g}$ from (\ref{eq:integral-operator}).
-We will demonstrate this for the RePU activation function $\sigma_{s}(t) = \max\{0,t\}^{s}$, $t \in \mathbb{R}$, for some integer $s > 0$.
+To apply the above results to functions $u$ from a spectral Barron space, we need to first identify the kernel~$g$ from the integral operator from~\eqref{eq:integral-operator}, and then to establish a representation of $u$ in the range of this operator~$T_{g}$, and we will demonstrate this for the RePU activation function $\sigma_{s}(t) = \max\{0,t\}^{s}$, $t \in \mathbb{R}$, for some integer $s > 0$.
 We follow the calculations in~\cite[Sect.~3.2]{Xu2020CiCP}.
-It is shown in ibid.~Lemma~3.4 that